ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 You'll see a sea of names:

-- `/dev/null`—the "black hole" where data goes to disappear.
+- `/dev/null`- the "black hole" where data goes to disappear.
-- `/dev/zero`—an infinite stream of zeros.
+- `/dev/zero` - an infinite stream of zeros.
-- `/dev/random`—cryptographically secure random numbers.
+- `/dev/random` - cryptographically secure random numbers.
-- `/dev/tty`—your terminal.
+- `/dev/tty` - your terminal.
-- `/dev/ada0`—your SATA disk.
+- `/dev/ada0` - your SATA disk.
-- `/dev/da0`—a USB disk.
+- `/dev/da0` - a USB disk.

 Try interacting: